JensBender/loan-default-prediction/README.md

 ![Precision-Recall Curves: Hyperparameter-Tuned Models](images/precision_recall_curves_tuned.png)

 **Threshold Optimization**
 Optimized decision thresholds of all tuned models to balance recall and precision based on business needs.
 For loan defaults, recall is often prioritized because missing a defaulter (a false negative) is costly.
 Determined the optimal thresholds by maximizing the F1-score while ensuring recall ≥ 0.80 and precision ≥ 0.40.
 The plot below shows threshold optimization for Random Forest.
-For all model plots, see [Appendix: Threshold Optimization](#model-threshold-optimization).
+For all model plots, see [Appendix: Model Threshold Optimization](#model-threshold-optimization).
 ![Tuned Random Forest: Class-1 Metrics by Threshold](images/rf_metrics_by_threshold_tuned.png)

 Compared performance of hyperparameter-tuned models with optimized decision thresholds on the validation data.
 Random Forest and XGBoost demonstrated the highest F1-score (0.64) while meeting minimum recall (0.80) and exceeding precision (0.54 vs. min.
 0.40).